 Method #2: Calculate Garment SAM Through Time Study

-Step 2: Take one stopwatch.
+Step 2: Take a stopwatch for the time study.
 Stand by the side of the operator.
-Capture cycle time for that operation. (cycle time – total time taken to do all works needed to complete one operation, i.e. time from pick up part of the first piece to next pick up of the next piece).
+Capture the cycle time for that operation. (cycle time – total time taken to do all works needed to complete one operation, i.e., time from the pick-up part of the first piece to the next pick-up of the next piece).

-Conduct time study for consecutive five cycles.
-Discard the reading if you find abnormal time in any cycle.
-For that take an additional reading.
+Conduct Time study for five consecutive cycles.
+Discard the reading if you find an abnormal time in any cycle.
+Take an additional reading if you need to discard any readings.

-Calculate the average time of the 5 cycles. the time you get from time study is called cycle time.
-To convert this cycle time into the basic time you have to multiply cycle time with operator performance rating.
+Calculate the average time of the 5 cycles.
+The time you get from a time study is called cycle time.
+To convert this cycle time into the basic time, you need to multiply the cycle time by the operator's performance rating.

 Step 4: Calculate SAM using the following formula